 Are my counselling sessions confidential?
 Yes.
 Your confidentiality is of paramount importance.
 As a registered member of the Ontario College of Social Workers and Social Service Workers, I am required and deeply committed to practicing under the professional ethics and standards that apply to the practice of Social Work.
 Which means you will receive highly professional services.

 What can I expect for the initial session?
-In the initial session, I work with you to gain a full understanding of what you are experiencing and what you need to feel better.
-Together we formulate a plan specific to your needs, what you would like to see change, and what resources are available to you.
-In the initial session, you will experience how I work and have a strong sense of how we can work together.
+In the initial session, the therapist will work with you to gain a full understanding of what you are experiencing and what you need to feel better.
+Together you will formulate a plan specific to your needs, what you would like to see change, and what resources are available to you.
 You may feel hopeful and a sense of relief because you have taken the first step in feeling better.
 Individuals and couples often report experiencing new awareness and insights from this initial session.

 How often will I need to attend counselling sessions?
-Together, we determine the frequency of appointments based on your needs and schedule, which may be weekly, bi-weekly or monthly.
-In my experience, individuals and couples that have the most positive outcomes from counselling attended on a regular basis.
+Together, you and therapist will determine the frequency of appointments based on your needs and schedule, which may be weekly, bi-weekly or monthly.
+According to research, individuals and couples that have the most positive outcomes from counselling attended on a regular basis.

 How long will I need to be in counselling?
 Individuals and couples come to counselling for different reasons and at different points in their journey; therefore, the length of time individuals and couples engage in counselling really varies.
-My first priority is making sure you get the results you want from your counselling experience; which for most, is to feel better as quickly as possible.
-For this reason, I monitor our progress each appointment to ensure we are on track and make any adjustments to the plan or strategies if necessary.
+The therapist’s first priority is making sure you get the results you want from your counselling experience; which for most, is to feel better as quickly as possible.

 What is your rate?
 A sliding fee scale based on household income is available.
 Many extended health care insurance packages will cover counselling services.
 I would suggest speaking with your Human Resource Department or your insurance company to determine if the services of a Registered Social Worker (RSW) are covered.
 They often are.
 Counselling fees are income tax deductible as a medical expense.
 Also, they can be applied as a business expense for people who are self-employed.
 Receipts that can be submitted for reimbursement are issued at the end of each session.